humm-devadmin/hummdocs/docs/platforms/cubecart.md

 ![manualinstall-4.png](/img/platforms/cubecart/manualinstall-4.png)

-## Configuring Humm
+## Configuring humm

 <div class="panel">
-  This section describes the <b>Module Settings</b> available once you have installed the Humm plugin.
-This includes the Humm gateways to communicate with, as well as whether or not to enable Test Mode.
+  This section describes the <b>Module Settings</b> available once you have installed the humm plugin.
+This includes the humm gateways to communicate with, as well as whether or not to enable Test Mode.
 </div>

 **1** - Log into the CubeCart Admin Control Panel as an Administrator.